Your tenants may need help to pay their rent. In most cases, this means they will apply for Universal Credit.

 - a tenancy agreement or letter explaining how much rent they have to pay.

-A person should get their first payment 6 weeks from the date they applied.
+A person should get their first payment between 5 and 6 weeks from the date they applied.
 It can take longer if the person hasn't been able to prove their claim.

 Tenants who are moving from housing benefit to Universal Credit may be able to get a run-on payment.
 This is an extra two weeks of housing benefit that will help deal with this delay.